auth0/docs/articles/api/authentication/api-authz/_get-token.md

 <%= include('../../../_includes/_http-method', {
   "http_method": "POST",
   "path": "/mfa/challenge",
-  "link": "#resource-owner-password"
+  "link": "#resource-owner-password-and-mfa"
 }) %>

-Based on the previous response, the Resource Owner must provide a possession factor in order to get the requested scopes.
-The first step is to request an MFA challenge.
 This endpoint lets you request a challenge based on the challenge types supported by the Client application and the end-user.
-The challenge type indicates the channel or mechanism on which to get the challenge and thus prove posession.
+The challenge type indicates the channel or mechanism on which to get the challenge and thus prove possession.

 For details on the supported challenge types refer to [Multifactor Authentication and Resource Owner Password](/api-auth/tutorials/multifactor-resource-owner-password).

 #### Request Parameters